 We’re sharing a collection of resources that can be used to support good practice around diversity, equality and inclusion within the speech and language therapy profession.

-- Anti-racism in speech and language therapy event programme of learning – A collection of learning materials as part of the RCSLT’s Anti-racism in speech and language therapy event in May 2021.
+- Anti-racism in speech and language therapy event programme of learning – A collection of learning materials as part of the RCSLT’s Anti-racism in speech and language therapy event, which took place in May 2021.
 These resources can be used to start conversations in your own workplace.